• Skip to main content

 Whole Wheat Vanilla Cake Recipe

-Published: Aug 22, 2023 · Modified: Sep 17, 2023 by WholeWheatKitchen · This post may contain affiliate links · 2 Comments
+Published: Aug 22, 2023 · Modified: Sep 17, 2023 by WholeWheatKitchen · This post may contain affiliate links · 6 Comments

 Jump to Recipe

 This healthier vanilla cake made with 100% whole wheat flour has a moist and tender crumb.
-Did you can have delicious cake made with whole grain flour?
+Did you know you can have delicious cake made with whole grain flour?
 We’ll show you what flour to use for a light and fluffy cake.

 A slice of two layer vanilla cake with chocolate frosting on a plate with a bite on a fork.